-Most recently, Navas worked with the Carolina Diamonds in the National Pro Fastpitch league, coaching the team in its first year of existence.
+Previously, Navas worked with the since-moved Carolina Diamonds in the National Pro Fastpitch league, coaching the team in its first year of existence.
 The league's owners honored Navas as part of the NPF Coaching Staff of the Year after the Diamonds had three of the top four home run hitters in the league.
 Rachel Folden topped the pro circuit with a 1.137 OPS (on-base plus slugging percentage), and Diamond pitcher Katie Burkhart ranked third in strikeouts behind former NCAA "K" champs Cat Osterman and Monica Abbott.

 Navas's first head-coaching run came at NCAA Division II member Barry, where she guided the Buccaneers to six regionals, two Sunshine State Conference crowns and a second-place finish in the 1998 NCAA Tournament.
 In her nine years at the south Florida school, she led Barry to a 335-134-1 (.714) record.

 Navas started her coaching career at Missouri under NFCA Hall of Fame head coach Jay Miller.
 Working as the Tigers' hitting coach, she helped the team to its second NCAA Women's College World Series appearance.
 Three Tigers earned Academic All-America awards from CoSIDA.

 An all-conference shortstop in her own right, Navas played four years at NAIA member Oklahoma City, helping the team to a second-place finish in the 1986 NAIA Tournament.